Overview

 Include the following documentation:

-- Collect digital images of the final work and/or include video/sound files (accepted file types: .jpg, .mov, .mp4 or .mp3) in a folder
+- Collect digital images of the final work and/or include video/sound files in a folder (accepted file types: .jpg, .mov, .mp4 or .mp3)

 - For still works/images: JPEG files sized at a minimum of 1000 and a maximum of 2000 pixels wide, maximum 4 megabytes each.